flexxnn/sequelize-auto-migrations/README.md

 For more information, use `makemigration --help`, `runmigration --help`

 ## TODO:
-* Now downgrade migrations is not supported, add it
-* When many foreign keys in tables, there is bug with migration order.
-Please check order manually (`--preview` option)
+* Migration action sorting procedure need some fixes.
+When many foreign keys in tables, there is a bug with action order.
+Now, please check it manually (`--preview` option)
 * Need to check (and maybe fix) field types: `BLOB`, `RANGE`, `ARRAY`, `GEOMETRY`, `GEOGRAPHY`
+* Downgrade is not supported, add it
 * This module tested with postgresql (I use it with my projects).
 Test with mysql and sqlite.